godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

-When a *Sky* is set as background, it's possible to blend between ambient color and sky using the **Sky Contribution** setting (this value is 1.0 by default for convenience so only sky affects objects).
+When a *Sky* is set as background, it's possible to blend between ambient color and sky using the **Sky Contribution** setting (this value is 1.0 by default for convenience, so only the sky affects objects).

 Here is a comparison of how different ambient light affects a scene:

 .. image:: img/environment_ambient2.png

-Finally there is a **Energy** setting, which is a multiplier, useful when working with HDR.
+Finally there is an **Energy** setting, which is a multiplier, useful when working with HDR.

 In general, ambient light should only be used for simple scenes, large exteriors, or for performance reasons (ambient light is cheap), as it does not provide the best lighting quality.
 It's better to generate ambient light from ReflectionProbe or GIProbe, which will more faithfully simulate how indirect light propagates.
-Below is a comparison in quality between using a flat ambient color and a GIProbe:
+Below is a comparison, in terms of quality, between using a flat ambient color and a GIProbe:

 .. image:: img/environment_ambient_comparison.png